aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 - `name`: The name of the collection.
 The name must be unique within the creator's account.
 - `description`: The description of the collection.
 - `uri`: A URL pointer to off-chain for more information about the asset.
 The asset could be media such as an image or video or more metadata.
+- `supply`: The total number of NFTs in this collection.
+- `maximum`: The maximum number of NFTs that this collection can have.
+If `maximum` is set to 0, then supply is untracked.

 ## Token standard